 - 2.5.a.
-The program director must possess current certification in the specialty for which they are the program director by the American Board of Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS), or specialty qualifications that are acceptable to the Review Committee. ^(Core) - 2.5.a.1.
-The Review Committee for Orthopaedic Surgery accepts only ABOS and AOBOS certification for the program director. ^(Core) - 2.5.b.
-The program director must demonstrate ongoing clinical activity. ^(Core)
+The program director must possess current certification in the specialty for which they are the program director by the American Board of Radiology (ABR) or by the American Osteopathic Board of Radiology, or specialty qualifications that are acceptable to the Review Committee.
+(Core) - 2.5.a.1.
+The program director must have certification by either the ABR or the American Osteopathic Board of Radiology (AOBR) in interventional radiology/diagnostic radiology, or in diagnostic radiology with subspecialty certification in vascular and interventional radiology.
+(Core)

+- 2.5.a.2.
+The Review Committee accepts only ABMS and AOA certification as acceptable qualifications for program director certification.
+(Core) - 2.5.b.
+The program director must demonstrate ongoing clinical activity.
+(Core)